Text to Binary / Binary to Text Converter

 Binary → Text: paste binary digits with any separator (spaces, newlines, no separator).
 The tool groups into 8-bit bytes and decodes as UTF-8.

-About Text to Binary / Binary to Text Converter
+What is the Text to Binary / Binary to Text Converter?

 Everything text-related on a computer is ultimately binary.
 Text encodings define how characters map to bytes; binary is the lowest-level view of those bytes.
 Walking text through its binary form is the classic teaching exercise for understanding ASCII, UTF-8, and how high-level abstractions sit on top of bytes.